Peptide Library Synthesis

 Applications of peptide libraries

-sb-PEPTIDE libraries contains a large number of peptides and are used in many areas, such as biological assays, epitope mapping, T-cell immunotherapy, immune monitoring, vaccine development and proteomics.
+SB-PEPTIDE libraries contains a large number of peptides and are used in many areas, such as biological assays and epitope mapping.
+But also in T-cell immunotherapy, immune monitoring, vaccine development and proteomics.

 Illustration of possible peptide library designs